juliajuju93/AuthorizationsDemoAzureFunction/README.md

 Make sure to use Time trigger as the initial trigger for your Azure function.
 ![Additional information](media/additionalinfo.png)

-In your [local.settings.json](FunctionAppAuth/local.settings.json) file, we will add the following code:
+In your [local.settings.json](FunctionAppAuth/local.settings.json) file, we added the following code:
 ```
 {
     "IsEncrypted": false,